exellian/lr/readme.md

 }
 ```

+- The framework can also handle left recursive non-terminal rules (e.g: Expr in the example above).

+- Current main focus is also to offer additional support for quantity modifiers:

+- In the future a naming syntax for sequences will be introduced and
+special builder functions will be integrated that should allow transforming of the parsed syntax tree to enable flawless integration with
+type systems.

+## Current state

 - Main goal for now is the generation of a lexer for the tokens that can be defined with
 simple strings or regular expressions.

-- The framework can also handle left recursive non-terminal rules (e.g: Expr in the example above).
+Therefore a regex parser and a token parser generator needs to
+be implemented

-- Current main focus is also to offer additional support for quantity modifiers:
+- Additionally support for quantity modifiers is implemented:

 ```rust
 fn main() {